Making a difference for Māori health

 Community and Public Health is committed to ensuring positive Māori health outcomes and reducing inequities.
 We have a number of projects that specifically address Māori health needs throughout Canterbury, South Canterbury and the West Coast.

 Community and Public Health embraces a model of best practice (Te Pae Māhutonga) that promotes and brings together the value of traditional and contemporary viewpoints on Māori wellness and current research to enhance its service delivery.

 Our role is working with Māori to assist and to strengthen whānau, hapū and iwi – in addition to liaising with non-Māori.

-Community and Public Health works in Māori settings such as Marae, Kura and Kohanga Reo, to develop Māori communities, so that they are able to make their own healthy choices, to create their own healthy environments.
+Community and Public Health works in Māori settings such as Marae, Kura and Kōhanga Reo.
+Staff aim to support Māori communities to make their own healthy choices, and create their own healthy environments.

 Community and Public Health have a valuable role in contributing at a population level to ‘living healthy lifestyles’, ‘participating fully in society’ and ‘confidently participating in te ao Māori’.

 Ao Mai te Rā: Combatting racism in the health and disability system

 Ao Mai te Rā: the Anti-Racism Kaupapa is a Ministry of Health initiative to support the way the health system understands, reacts and responds to racism in health.

 Eliminating all forms of racism is critical to achieving health equity and the vision of pae ora – healthy futures for all New Zealanders.

 Ao Mai te Rā will help us deliver effective and appropriate stewardship of the system, and enable the right for all people, regardless of their ethnicity, to live, thrive and flourish according to their own philosophies and ways of being.